Installing Forem on Windows 10

 Installing rbenv

-is a version manager for Ruby applications which allows one to guarantee
+rbenv is a version manager for Ruby applications which allows one to guarantee

 that the Ruby version in development environment matches production.
 First,

-install Ruby language dependencies before installing rbenv
+install Ruby language dependencies before installing rbenv:

 sudo apt-get update